 The Eastern School Master's in Acupuncture program is 2700 hours in length.
 A commitment of as little as three years is required to complete your qualifications.
 The program is designed to meet the needs of working adults.
-Classes meet one afternoon/evening per week and on weekends, both Saturday and Sunday.
+Acupuncture classes meet one afternoon/evening per week and on weekends, both Saturday and Sunday.

-The core curriculum of the Eastern School includes a thorough grounding in the principles of Anatomy, Physiology, Pathology, as well as the fundamentals of Oriental Medicine; including Meridian Pathways, Point Location, and Pulse and Tongue Diagnosis.
-Another educational objective for the Eastern School reflects the belief that the best practitioners are often those who have a working knowledge in several different acupuncture modalities.
+The core curriculum of the Eastern School acupuncture program includes a thorough grounding in the principles of Anatomy, Physiology, Pathology, as well as the fundamentals of Oriental Medicine; including Meridian Pathways, Point Location, and Pulse and Tongue Diagnosis.
+Another educational objective for the Eastern School of Acupuncture reflects the belief that the best practitioners are often those who have a working knowledge in several different acupuncture modalities.
 To that end, the core curriculum also includes exposure to various schools of thought such as TCM and Japanese styles.

 For more information about the program, please visit the links below: